The Brave CPO: Leading Business Growth

-When preparing for growth, organisations must first develop the foundation.
-Inefficient internal processes, poor understanding of customers, a lack of skills and resources in the right places creates an organisation that is ill-equipped to meet current market demands, or to sustain and leverage growth.
+When preparing for growth, organizations must first develop the foundation.
+Inefficient internal processes, poor understanding of customers, a lack of skills and resources in the right places creates an organization that is ill-equipped to meet current market demands, or to sustain and leverage growth.

-Unfortunately, many organisations do not organise or support supply management as a core competency.
-We strongly believe that organisations must address this issue in order to compete effectively in the 21st century.
-Supply management as a core competency, seeks to maximise opportunities and minimise risk in external markets.
+Unfortunately, many organizations do not organize or support supply management as a core competency.
+We strongly believe that organizations must address this issue in order to compete effectively in the 21st century.
+Supply management as a core competency, seeks to maximize opportunities and minimize risk in external markets.
 Without this capability, businesses will increasingly miss opportunities to support growth and suffer supply chain inefficiencies that can actively damage growth and reputation.